-Building RESTful APIs - A Comprehensive Guide
+Building RESTful APIs - A Practical Guide to API Design

 I remember my first attempt at building an API.
-I treated it like a function call, ignoring HTTP status codes and returning 200 OK for errors with a JSON body saying {"error": "Something went wrong"}.
-It was a disaster for the frontend team to integrate with.
-This comprehensive guide is the resource I wish I had back thenโ€”it will walk you through everything you need to know about building robust, scalable and maintainable RESTful APIs.
+I treated it like a function call, ignored HTTP status codes and returned 200 OK for errors with a JSON body saying {"error": "Something went wrong"}.
+It made frontend integration harder than necessary.

-Understanding RESTful APIs: The Foundation
+Understanding RESTful APIs

-What is a RESTful API?
+What Is a RESTful API?

 REST is an architectural style that defines a set of constraints for creating web services.
 RESTful APIs are: